loopandlearn/news/docs/index.md

 well-received, with better overnight glucose control and fewer low blood sugar events than standard insulin therapy.
-The most significant improvements were seen in individuals new to automated insulin delivery.
+The most significant improvements were seen in individuals new to automated insulin delivery and in women who entered pregnancy with lower HbA1c levels, possibly due to greater readiness or existing engagement in their diabetes care.

 ### Guidelines for Glucose Control in Pregnancy